 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-The Iditarod's approximately 1,000-mile course requires dogs to run about 100 miles a day for around 10 days, with very little rest.
+The Iditarod's approximately 1,000-mile course requires that dogs run about 100 miles a day for around 10 days, with very little rest.
 They're subjected to biting winds, blinding snowstorms, and subzero temperatures.
 Their feet may become bruised, bloodied, cut by ice, and just plain worn out because of the vast distances that they're forced to cover.
-Many pull muscles, incur stress fractures, or are afflicted with diarrhea, dehydration, intestinal viruses, pneumonia, or bleeding stomach ulcers.
-Some have frozen to death, and others have been strangled by towlines, trampled by moose, or hit by snowmobiles or sleds.
-Up to half of the dogs who start the race don't finish.
+Some have frozen to death, and others have been strangled by towlines, had heart attacks, or died from internal bleeding.

 A growing list of companies—including Coca-Cola, Costco, Jack Daniel's, Maxwell House, Nestlé, Pizza Hut, Rite Aid, Safeway, State Farm, and Wells Fargo—have already cut ties with this death race.
 Urge Ryanair, Alaskan Brewing Company, ExxonMobil, Northern Air Cargo, and Providence Alaska Medical Center to end their sponsorship of this abusive race.